clawinshadow/CarND-Traffic-Sign-Classifier-Project/writeup.md

 2. Step 2: Apply histogram equlization to the grayscaled image, enhance the contrast, alleviate the impact of situations like too dark or too shining.![alt text][image5]

-I didn't normalized the images because it would surprisingly decrease the validation accuracy if I use the Lenet-5 model to train, and the numerical stability looks good during the training process, so I commentted it out.
+I didn't normalize the images because it would surprisingly decrease the validation accuracy if I use the Lenet-5 model to train, and the numerical stability looks good during the training process, so I commentted it out.

 * The second step is to augment the original training dataset, because the sample counts of some lables are too small for training, and it's relatively easy to augment image dataset.
 I use the techniques provided in the Multiscale-CNN paper by Sermanet, details as below: